dumux/dumux/doc/doxygen/pages/installation.md

 The following software is recommended but optional:

 * MPI (either OpenMPI, lam, or mpich)
+* SuiteSparse (for the direct solver UMFPack)
 * ParaView (to visualize the results)
-* a browser (to access the GitLab instance and README files)
+* A web browser (to access the GitLab instance and README files)
-* python3 with numpy (to execute a number of different scripts used for installation, testing, post-processing, etc.)
+* Python3 with `numpy` (to execute a number of different scripts used for installation, testing, post-processing, etc.)

 ## 1. Installation via script